Docs

 import type { myPlugin } from "./plugin";

-import { BetteFetchOptions } from "better-fetch";
+import type { BetterFetchOption } from "@better-fetch/fetch";

 const myPluginClient = {